Updated July 2019

-The annual median price for Campbell homes rose 12.6% in 2018.
+The annual median price for Campbell homes declined by 6% during the first half of 2019 after a 12/6% jump in 2018.
 The annual increase in the median price for Campbell homes has averaged 7.0% per year since 1998 (CAGR).

 This monthly view of median prices for Campbell homes provides more insight into the ebb and flow of our real estate market.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

-The above chart shows the monthly supply of New Listings for homes in Campbell.
+The monthly supply of New Listings is relatively consistent with previous years.
 Note the seasonality with December typically being the low-point during the year.